buildbot/buildbot/master/docs/developer/database.rst

 Picking that apart, the body of the method defines a function named ``thd`` taking one argument, a :class:`Connection
-<sqlalchemy:sqlalchemy.engine.base.Connection>` object.
+<sqlalchemy:sqlalchemy.future.engine.Connection>` object.
 It then calls
 ``self.db.pool.do``, passing the ``thd`` function.
 This function is called in a thread, and can make blocking calls to SQLAlchemy as desired.
 The ``do`` method will return a Deferred that will fire with the return value of ``thd``,